benjamin-macadam/Haskell-Checkers-Frontend/README.md

 -   if the move is legal, then the move should be applied and the next players turn begins.
 -   if the move is illegal, then the game must tell them they made an illegal move and ask them to try again.

-### CPU move
+### AI move

-When CPU's move will be displayed in the "move" bracket of the game status menu.
+When AI's move will be displayed in the "move" bracket of the game status menu.
 The user must press enter for the move to be applied.

 ## Building the Software